tes/compoxure/README.md

 cx-timeout|The timeout to wait for the service to respond. cx-no-cache|Explicit instruction to not cache when value="true", overrides all other cache instruction. cx-replace-outer|Whether to completely replace the outer HTML element.
+Overrides configuration in backend. cx-test|Whether to completely replace the outer HTML element.
 Overrides configuration in backend.

 ```html
 <div cx-url='{{server:local}}/application/widget' cx-cache-ttl='10s' cx-cache-key='widget:user:{{cookie:userId}}' cx-timeout='1s' cx-statsd-key="widget_user">